 - How to look sharp for webcam meetings

 Nothing is more frustrating than having your webcam or audio not work on a Zoom call.
-If your web camera is not showing up or is selected and is not working on Zoom, then you might want to try some of these basic tips first.
+If your web camera is not showing up or is selected but not working, try some of these basic tips first.

-If your web camera isn’t showing up, the first thing to do is check to make sure all other programs that use the webcam are closed.
-Zoom may not be able to use the camera if you’ve already given access to it in a different application.
+If your webcam isn’t showing up, make sure all other programs that use the webcam are closed.
+Zoom may not be able to use the camera if it’s currently accessed by a different application.

 If your webcam or audio still isn’t working, you can test your audio and video in Zoom by clicking this link.
 Once open, you can join a test call on the Zoom app and follow the instructions on the screen.